 PRESIDENT'S MESSAGE by Jim Rooker

-January 2018, the start of the new year, with it comes resolutions; some old ones and some new ones---eat less, exercise
+January 2018, the start of the new year, comes with resolutions; some old ones and some new ones---eat less, exercise

 more, stay better connected with friends, treat no one like a stranger, produce less UFOs (unfinished objects), and maybe